Think about what it means to you to live a good life.

 Finally, there’s one last piece of clarity that’s important when you feel like you’re carrying the world on your shoulders, and that’s this…

-Get clarity about what is and isn’t yours to carry.
+Get clear about what is and isn’t yours to carry.

 You are not here to fix the entire world, my dear.
 You are responsible only for your small corner of it.